Registered Nurse - Youth AOD General Focus - Kingsland at Waitemata District Health Board (North & West Auckland), Auckland

 - Relevant three year tertiary qualification and professional registration.

-- Relevant knowledge and experience of working with rangatahi and their families/whānau.
+- Relevant knowledge of working with rangatahi and their families/whānau.

 - Knowledge of the concepts of the harm reduction model, and willingness to work within this framework.